IceHe/lib/snips/books/designing-data-intensive-applications.md

 Leader-based replication has one major downside : there is only one leader, and all writes must go through it.

-- If you can't connect to the leader for any reason, for example due to a network interruption between you and the leader, you can’t write to the database.
+- If you can't connect to the leader for any reason, for example due to a network interruption between you and the leader, you can't write to the database.

 A natural extension of the leader-based replication model is to allow more than one node to accept writes.